kmackay/micro-ecc/README.md

 micro-ecc
 ==========

 A small ECDH and ECDSA implementation for 32-bit microcontrollers.
-See [ecc64](https://github.com/kmackay/ecc64) for a 64-bit implementation.
+See [easy-ecc](https://github.com/kmackay/easy-ecc) for a fast and secure pure-C implementation for *nix and Windows.

 Features
 --------